Globe, Arizona

-Globe (Bésh Baa Gowąh "Place of Metal") is a city in Gila County, Arizona, United States.
+Globe (Bésh Baa Gowąh "Place of Metal") is a city in and the county seat of Gila County, Arizona, United States.
 As of the 2020 census, the population of the city was 7,249.
-The city is the county seat of Gila County.
 Globe was founded c.
 1875 as a mining camp.
 Mining, tourism, government and retirees are most important in the present-day Globe economy.

 The Globe Downtown Historic District was added to the National Register of Historic Places in 1987.

 Geography

 Globe is in southern Gila County at 33°23′59″N 110°46′54″W (33.399858, −110.781570), in the valley of Pinal Creek, a north-flowing tributary of the Salt River.
 U.S. Route 60 passes through the city, leading northeast through the Fort Apache Indian Reservation 87 mi to Show Low, and west 87 mi to Phoenix.
 The western terminus of U.S. Route 70 is in Globe at US 60 on the east side of town; US 70 leads southeast through the San Carlos Apache Indian Reservation 77 mi to Safford and 2385 mi to its eastern terminus at Atlantic, North Carolina.
 Arizona State Route 77 leads south from Globe 36 mi to Winkelman, and Roosevelt is 31 mi to the northwest via State Route 188, which also provides a route to Payson, located along State Route 87.

 According to the United States Census Bureau, the city of Globe has a total area of 47.1 km2, of which 0.03 sqkm, or 0.07%, is water.
 The town of Miami is 6 mi west of Globe's downtown.
 Globe, Miami, and the unincorporated areas nearby (including Inspiration, Claypool and Central Heights-Midland City) are commonly called "Globe-Miami".